mikcnt/mikcnt/README.md

-### Hey everybody :v:
+### Hey everybody 🤞

 I'm Michele Conti, I'm currently a MSc student in computer science @ La Sapienza, Rome.

-I'm mainly focused on machine learning/deep learning, but I honestly love learning new things in general!
-CS is not actually the only interest I've got, I'm also interested in mathematics (for which I've got a bachelor degree 🎓), and I also like reading stuff.
-I mean, stuff!
-Everything.
-I'm still a kid who's reading Harry Potter for the 10th time! ⚡
+I'm mainly focused on machine learning and deep learning, but I honestly love learning new things in general.
+Computer science is obviously not the only interest I've got, I'm also interested in mathematics (for which I've got a bachelor degree 🎓).

-Finally, I like to write (and read) really clean LaTeX code.
-Imagine my face when I discovered that Github's markdown doesn't support it.
+I love reading stuff, everything.
+You could find me reading a Nature scientific paper, or losing my mind reading for the 10th time Harry Potter.

-Yep, I'm one of those guys.
+I love Python.
+I love papers written with LaTeX.
+I hate ugly things.
 ### What I'm working on 👨🏻‍💻
 I'll keep here a short list of interesting projects I've been working on: